BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 Push successful
 </pre>

 Once the build is complete let's inspect the `ImageStream`.
 To do so click on the `Builds -> ImageStreams` item in the left menu then choose `myapp` and select `YAML` or run `oc get is/myapp-$USERNAME -o yaml`.
-You should see something similiar to the following:
+You should see something similar to the following:

 ![imagestream](images/image-management/imagestream.png)